CLI

 Command surface

-Authentication is the same everywhere: a mb_-prefixed key, supplied via an environment variable or a CI secret.
-Output is JSON, so jq works the same across every endpoint.
+Authentication is the same for every command that reaches the API: a mb_-prefixed key, supplied via MAILBLASTR_API_KEY, --api-key, or a CI secret. webhooks verify is the exception — it verifies a signature locally, sends nothing, needs no key, and does not accept --api-key.
+Output is JSON, so jq works the same across every command and every endpoint.
 For the full HTTP surface, see the API reference.